 Waking up fresh in the morning, without guilt, shame or fear of what damage you’ve done to your body, is a great reward for holding on to those first awkward sober evenings.

-Keep it simple, eat well (especially before you’re drinking hour), and make a plan that lists your triggers and how bad drinking is for you (relationships, as a parent, financially, living life to the full, work-wise etc.)
+Keep it simple, eat well (especially before your drinking hour), and make a plan that lists your triggers and how bad drinking is for you (relationships, as a parent, financially, living life to the full, work-wise, etc.)

 Try to think about today only, focus on getting through this minute, this hour, this day.